cocos/cocos-docs/en/advanced-topics/ui-auto-batch.md

 ## Foreword

 In game development, Draw call is a very important performance indicator that directly affects the overall performance of the game.
 Draw call is the CPU call graphics API, such as OpenGL, command GPU to draw graphics.
 One Draw call represents one graphics drawing command.
 Due to the CPU and GPU rendering state switching consumption caused by Draw call, it is often necessary to reduce the number of Draw call calls by batch merging.
 The essence of batch merging is to ensure that the rendering state of consecutive nodes is consistent during the rendering process of one frame, and merge as many node data as possible into one-time submission.
 Thereby reducing the number of calls of drawing instructions and reducing the performance consumption caused by graphics API calls, and also avoiding The GPU performs frequent rendering state switching.
-The rendering state includes: Texture state, Blend state, Stencil state, Depth Test state, and so on.
+The rendering state includes: Texture state, Blend mode, Stencil state, Depth Test state, and so on.

 ## Texture State